 Smithikins kept multiple bottles of whiskey on his desk, drinking from them profusely, even during client meetings.
 He would fly into a rage if someone refused to drink with him.

 Leeb-du-Toit carried a man-purse of “medical supplies” at all times.
 Sometimes when you were in a meeting with him you’d think the room was shaking, but it was him.

 Pillipilli was the sane one, in that no one had seen him or her for many years.
 A rumor suggested that the portrait in the foyer of a person wearing a peculiar mask was in fact Pillipilli, and that he came from a remote African tribe.
 However Selia preferred to think of Pillipilli as some kind of Legal Mystic, that had transcended The Human Law and wafted off into a void governed by such detached, impractical notions as Principle, Fairness and Common Good.

-Anything less failed to allow her to believe that these hideous lawyer creatures were indeed human, or some at least pitiable form of sub-life, since they created nothing on average, knew very little of special note, and were so mentally stifled by the concrete diapers their brains wore, that outside of their cloistered beehive of self-fulfilling meta-importance they were almost entirely bereft of any redeeming feature whatsoever.
+Anything less failed to allow her to believe that these hideous lawyer creatures were indeed human, or some at least pitiable form of sub-life, since they created truly created nothing on average, knew very little of special note, and were so mentally stifled by the concrete diapers their brains wore, that outside of their cloistered beehive of self-fulfilling meta-importance they were almost entirely bereft of any redeeming feature whatsoever.

 She was crying now, of course, as that was what a good, mad, girl must do, and be damned if she would forsake the forsaken sisterhood after all these millenia of bristling euphoria and brooding disdain.

 Selia: [Throws a glass across the room] Be damned!